There are a couple of industry-standard recommendations we would make for artwork printing on corrugated materials:

 For line art:

-- Ensure that all line art is a minimum of 2 pt thickness for best printed results.
+- Ensure that all line art is a minimum of 1 pt thickness for visibility, or 2 pt thickness for easy legibility of text lines.

 If you're worried your design might not turn out quite right, let us know before you make an order and we'll review and advise on any possible issues.